simpledotorg/simple-server/doc/arch/016-ab-testing.md

 Stale patient experiment:
 - experiment must be scheduled by cron because the selection process is not a one-time occurrence
 - patient selection must occur every day of the experiment to ensure that patients do not become ineligible (by returning to care) between selection and the time their reminder is sent.
-- the scheduled script selects 10,000 patients per day to send reminders to, assigns them to a treatment group, and creates appointment reminders appropriate for that group
+- the scheduled script selects 10,000 patients per day to send reminders to, assigns them to a treatment group, and creates notifications appropriate for that group
 - patients in the control group will receive no reminders while other groups may receive multiple reminders over a period of days

 ## Data modelling